 3. Version 0.11.0

 Released in Aug 2014, this version of hive fixed the major bugs for a hive that was encountered have 0.10 version released.
 The server was going on a SHUTDOWN state every time the incorrect queries were executed, that was a major change introduced over this version.
-Map joins were not giving the correct results, under java 7 hive compiler was showing issue these were the major bug that was handled in this version.
+Map joins were not giving the correct results, under java 7 hive compiler showed issue these were the major bug that was handled in this version.

 4. Version 0.12.0